alwaysgreenhq/alwaysgreen/docs/INSTALLATION.md

 nova version
 ```

-You are ready to run Nova.
+You are ready to run AlwaysGreen.